whblondeau/gyre/finding_flotsam.md

 The Captain, in her desperation and pain, had lost command of her voice.
 Belladonna’s scream jolted Rahifa back to herself.
 Running between the other sailors, she vaulted the rail, and dove cleanly into the waters below, swimming to the desperately struggling cat.

 The First Mate shouted, but what she wished to say was silenced as Eastwind fell from aloft, striking the officer with her heels.
-The First’s back broke with a horrid crack and she fell to the deck, shuddering and flailing her arms, not knowing what had happened to her.
+The First’s back broke with a horrid _crack_ and she fell to the deck, shuddering and flailing her arms, not knowing what had happened to her.
 She rose with the Captain’s scimitar in one hand, and then, with astonishing strength, hauled the heavy, injured Captain to her feet.
 The sailors shouted and lunged at her as she dragged the stumbling captive across the deck to fetch up against the port gunwale.
 The Captain, injured and shaken, nonetheless drew a dagger and struck at Eastwind.
 Eastwind checked it with the scimitar near the hilt, bearing in with a terrible strength matching the Captain’s.

 For a moment they stood thus, straining, interlocked, razor edges of steel mere inches from throats, faces, breasts.
-Then, with a rasp and a roar, the Captain shouted out again, “Crew Oath!
-Obedience!”
+Then, with a rasp and a roar, the Captain shouted out again, <i>“Crew Oath!
+Obedience!”</i>

 Eastwind looked into the Captain’s eyes, her own slits of silver fury.
 And she began to laugh.
-“Eastwind’s not here,” she hissed.
-“I am Afya now.”
-With a sudden twist she wrenched the Captain’s dagger out of her grasp.
+“Eastwind’s not here,” she hissed. <i>“I am Afya now.”</i> With a sudden twist she wrenched the Captain’s dagger out of her grasp.
 It fell to the deck, burying its tip in the deck planking.

 Then, with a cunning stoop and lift and roll of shoulder, she threw Skoan Usad into the sea.

-“Woman overboard!” she shouted.
-“Hard aport!”
+<i>“Woman overboard!”</i> she shouted. <i>“Hard aport!”</i>

-“Hard aport!” echoed the First Mate in an agonized shriek, using a voice that had pierced many a storm.
+<i>“Hard aport!”</i> echoed the First Mate in an agonized shriek, using a voice that had pierced many a storm.
 “Spring to it, you slugs!
 The Captain’s gone overboard!”

 The crew braced the yards around then, shrinking away from Afya, who stood, hard-faced, brandishing the Captain’s scimitar.
 As the ship swung and heeled, she could see the bright gold of Rahifa’s hair, and the Captain too, swimming.

 Then, behind her, she heard Dhagaska’s club hammering against the mast, thundering out the call to the Great Shark.